d-acharya/CovPoolFER/README.md

 # CovPoolFER

 There are following main parts:
-* Covariance Pooling of Convolution Features (partial code is added (models to be added eventually ...))
+* Covariance Pooling of Convolution Features (training and classification code is added (models to be added eventually ...))
 * Temporal Pooling of Features (complete)
-* Utilities for aligning SFEW
+* Utilities for aligning SFEW (to be added ...)

 #### Pooling Convolution Features
 Training and evaluation code is added.
 Pre-trained model to be added soon.